Showing posts with label Jesus uses his priests. Show all posts

 It is time for Christians to believe in the face of great unbelief, because God is calling us to Himself...

 In addition, I believe that God wants everyone to demonstrate a little more respect for Him, for his Church, and, yes, even for his priests.
 There is something schizophrenic about a society that has contempt for clergy today but then tomorrow wants favors from them, or that turns its back on God and his Church on Sunday but when the occasion arises expects the Church to still be there for them.
 That would be like expecting doctors, nurses, teachers, police, and firemen to continue serving us while simultaneously cutting their salaries down to 10% of what they have been getting.
 That would be like no longer repairing your home but expecting it to continue to be in top shape for the next 50 years.
-It's time for Alice to come back from wonderland.
+It's time for Alice to come back from wonderland; we've all got to "wake up and smell the coffee"; right?

-I have been a priest for over 36 years and I am delighted to have been called by the Lord.
+I have been a priest for over 36 years as of this writing in early 2020, and I am delighted to have been called by the Lord.
 I can't say that I am always happy, but my life is punctuated by incredible joy, peace, and the love and mercy of God.
 It is amazing for me to see the "hand of God" at work in people's lives, to see the gentle flow of "living water" from the Holy Spirit heal, grow, and refresh people from within.
 Jesus continues to be amazing as Lord, King, Messiah, and High Priest.

-We need to encourage men who are hearing Jesus call them to "not be afraid" and to explore the possibilities they have for responding to his call.
+We need to encourage men who are hearing Jesus call them to follow Him and become a priest to "not be afraid" and to explore the possibilities they have for responding to his call.
 Please pray for these men every day, and as we all begin once again to truly put our trust in God; then He will manifest his power to save in amazing and even dramatic ways.
-The whole Bible makes it clear, though, that God wants our faith.
+The whole Bible makes it clear, though, that God wants our faith and active participation in the wonderful work of salvation that He is doing in the world.
 He wants us to show that we believe in Him, demonstrate that we want to know and do his will, manifest clearly our willingness to obey Him, and He will most certainly act.

 May God bless you both and your families, the Father, and the + Son, and the Holy Spirit.